michael-hartmann/caps/docs/manual/manual.rst

 Since for perfect reflectors the Fresnel coefficients are :math:`r_\mathrm{TM}=-r_\mathrm{TE}=1`, the operator :math:`A` can be expressed as :math:`A=\mathcal{M}_\mathrm{PS}` where :math:`\mathcal{M}_\mathrm{PS}` is the symmetrized round-trip operator in the plane-sphere geometry.
-This idea is basically amounts to using the method of image charges.
+This idea basically amounts to using the method of image charges.

 The following example computes the Casimir energy in the sphere-sphere geometry